Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Results

 The theoretical relationships among these metrics help explain the discrimination hierarchy.
 RSA and Linear CKA are mathematically equivalent under appropriate centering~\citep{williams2024equivalence} and both preserve the geometric structure of representations—they compare how similarly models organize their representation spaces without fitting any transformation.
-In contrast, the mapping-based metrics show decreasing discrimination as they allow increasingly flexible transformations: SoftMatch permits only permutations that preserve individual unit correspondences, Procrustes allows orthogonal transformations (rotations and reflections), while CCA searches for optimal linear projections that maximize correlation.
+In contrast, the mapping-based metrics show decreasing discrimination as they allow increasingly flexible transformations: SoftMatch permits only permutations that preserve individual unit correspondences, Procrustes allows orthogonal transformations, while CCA searches for optimal linear projections that maximize correlation.
 Linear Predictivity provides the most flexibility, allowing any linear transformation that minimizes prediction error.

-The weak discrimination of metrics that assess linearly accessible information suggests that this aspect of representation is more consistent across model families than geometric organization.
-Whether this reflects convergent computational strategies, methodological limitations of these metrics, or task-imposed constraints remains an open question.
+The weak discrimination of metrics that assess linearly accessible information might suggest that this aspect of representation is more consistent across model families than geometric organization.
+Whether this reflects convergent computational strategies, methodological limitations of these metrics, or task-imposed constraints remains open.